mckeonryan406/Green_Up_Date/README.md

 ### The Data - Normalized Difference Vegetation Index

 This project works with data gathered through **Google Earth Engine** (GEE) using JS script available here and a user-specified analysis region which can be created in GEE.
 Specifically it uses spectral imagery from the MODIS Terra satellite (8-Day Global 500m product) to calculate a time series of the Normalized Difference Vegetation Index (**NDVI**).
 NDVI values range from -1 to 1 and indicate the density of photosynthesizing vegetation on the surface through variations in the adsorption and reflectance of near infrared and red bands of solar energy throughout the year.
-This example is for the Upper Valley region of New Hampshire and Vermont.
+The JS script in GEE produces a time series, the example below is for the Upper Valley region of New Hampshire and Vermont.

 ![](https://github.com/mckeonryan406/Green_Up_Date/blob/master/UV_ndvi_20yrTS.png)

 ### The Processing - How to define the start of spring?